 Shrinkflation in Canada: spotted.

 Grocery products are getting smaller while prices stay the same — or go up.
-BarcodeVibe helps you detect shrinkflation in real-time, call it out, and find better value alternatives nearby.
+BarcodeVibe helps you spot shrinkflation signals, compare unit value, and find better value alternatives nearby.

 Same price.
 Less product.